ianfleming464/small-talk/README.md

 # Database information

-This project uses [Google Firebase/Firestore](https://firebase.google.com/) for data storage.<br>
+This project uses Google's Firebase/Firestore (https://firebase.google.com/) for data storage.

-Regarding the setup, the [Firebase documentation] is thorough and straightforward. (https://firebase.google.com/docs/web/setup)
+Regarding the setup, the Firebase documentation is thorough and straightforward. (https://firebase.google.com/docs/web/setup)

 ## Set up Firestore for your React Native project